-These bonds must be maintained for 2 years after the date on which the health spa ceases to operate or until the secretary of state determines that each claim made on the bond has been satisfied or foreclosed by law.
+These bonds must be maintained for two years after the date on which the health spa ceases to operate or until the Secretary of State determines that each claim made on the bond has been satisfied or foreclosed by law.

 How to start a health club in Texas

 A person must obtain a health spa operator’s certificate of registration from the Secretary of State before operating a health spa or offering for sale or selling a membership in a health spa.
 An operator’s certificate of registration is required for each health spa location.
 Unless the person qualifies for an exemption, a security deposit must be posted with the Secretary of State for each location.

 Section 702.352 of the Occupations Code requires an escrow account to be established if a health spa accepts prepayment for memberships before the health spa opens.
 The escrow account must be established with a financial institution insured by the Federal Deposit Insurance Corporation no later than 14 days after the first prepayment is accepted.
 The following items must be filed with the Secretary of State by the same deadline: